Dennis E. Eckart: Post congressional career

 Americans for Democratic Action lists his liberal quotient as 80% for the entirety of his service.
 In 2002 the National Center for Responsible Gaming, or NCRG, elected him as chairman.
 This is an organization that does scientific research on pathological gambling and youth gambling.
 In 2007 then Governor Ted Strickland appointed Eckart to the board of trustees for Kent State University.

-Occasionally, when media begin to speculate about persons running for statewide office in Ohio, Eckart is usually mentioned by prognosticators for United States Senator.
-However, nothing besides mere mentions have occurred and it does not seem that Eckart will run again for public office.

 Personal life

 Eckart and his wife Sandy, have one adult son, Eddy.
 They reside in Concord, Ohio.
 Eckart is a Roman Catholic.